jonathancraddock/bolt-config/bolt-july2019.md

 sudo systemctl restart apache2
 ```

 At this stage it should be possible to (insecurely) access the Bolt welcome wizard.
-Now set up Let's Encrypt.
+Set up Let's Encrypt before proceeding.

 ```bash
 sudo add-apt-repository ppa:certbot/certbot